Geonovum/sospilot/docs/weatherstation.rst

 A Raspberry Pi will be setup as a headless (no GUI) server.
 Via a USB Cable the Pi will be connected to the Davis datalogger cable.
-The Pi will run a Debian Linux version (Raspbian) with the free `weewx` weather server and archiver. `weewx` will fetch samples from the Davis, storing its summaries regularly (typically every 5 mins) in a MySQL or SQLite `archive table`. weewx can also can publish data to community Weather networks like Wunderground.
+The Pi will run a Debian Linux version (Raspbian) with the free `weewx` weather server and archiver. `weewx` will fetch samples from the Davis weather station, storing its summaries regularly (typically every 5 mins) in a MySQL or SQLite `archive table`. weewx can also can publish data to community Weather networks like Wunderground.